auth0/auth0-python/README.rst

     database.signup(client_id='...', email='user@domain.com', password='secr3t', connection='Username-Password-Authentication')

-If you need to authenticate a user using their email and password, you can use the GetToken object, which gives you access to requests made against the /oauth/token endpoint.
+If you need to authenticate a user using their email and password, you can use the ``GetToken`` object, which enables making requests to the ``/oauth/token`` endpoint.

 .. code-block:: python